Create a Progress Review

 First, navigate to the ‘Progress’ tab.
 Here you will find the button to start a new progress review request.
 You are then guided through a 5-step process to easily create the evaluation request to your liking.

-Step 1 - Details
+Step 1 - Goals

 Next, you can select as many goals as you want to include in the progress review.
 Your selection of goals will form the criteria for a rubric.
 Your reviewers will use that rubric to provide insights for each of your selected goals.